foxundermoon/holochain-basic-chat/README.md

 Once you've run that once, you can run this anytime: `run.sh`

+hit Enter when it asks for the passphrase.

 Double click `Holochain | Chat` to open the app

 ## Built With